adpextwindong/Tora/notes.md

 ## Semantic Analysis

+- [ ] `int` and `string` are predefined.
+- [ ] Mutually recursive types.
+A collection of types may be recursive or mutually recursive.
+Mutually recursive types are declared by a consectuive sequence of type declarations without intervening value or function declarations.
+Each recursion cycle must pass through a record or array type.
 - [ ] If the initializing expression is `nil`, then the long form must be used.
+- [ ] Mutually recursive functions are declared by a sequence of consecutive function declarations.

 ### Reference

 [https://www.lrde.epita.fr/~tiger/tiger.html#Syntactic-Specifications](https://www.lrde.epita.fr/~tiger/tiger.html#Syntactic-Specifications)